-Two hundred years ago things were very different.
-Most children were married off at an early age.
-Both Hindu and Muslim men could marry more than one wife.
+Two hundred years ago, things were very different.
+Most children were married off at an early age, and polygamy was practised.
 In some parts of the country, widows were praised if they chose death by burning themselves on the funeral pyre of their husbands.
 Women’s rights to property were also restricted.
 Besides, most women had virtually no access to education.
 Differences between men and women were not the only ones in society.
-In most regions, people were divided along lines of caste.
+In most regions, people were divided along the lines of caste.
 Over the nineteenth and twentieth centuries, many of these norms and perceptions slowly changed.
 Chapter 8 of CBSE Class 8 History deals with the concepts of Women, Caste and Reform.
 CBSE Class 8 History Chapter 8 Women, Caste and Reform Important Questions help students to revise these concepts and prepare proficiently for the exam.

 Students can click on the link provided below in this article to download the CBSE Class 8 History Important Questions from Chapter 8.

 Download CBSE Class 8 History Chapter 8 Women, Caste and Reform Important Questions PDF

 1. Can you think of the ways in which social customs and practices were discussed in the pre-printing age when books, newspapers and pamphlets were not readily available?

 2. Mention the name of the Brahmo Samaj at the time that Raja Ram Mohan Roy formed it.

 4. Elaborate on the Prarthana Samaj Campaign.

 6. Write a short note about the law against child marriage.